Mining Legal Arguments to Study Judicial Formalism: Operationalizing and annotating formalism

 \subsubsection{Inter-annotator agreement and dataset curation}

-We measured inter-annotator agreement to asses reliability of our annotations.
-We calculated two different inter-annotator agreement metrics corresponding to our two types of labels: Cohen's kappa for the holistic label and Krippendorff's unitized Alpha for argument types.
+To measure reliability, we calculated two different inter-annotator agreement metrics corresponding to our two types of labels: Cohen's kappa for the holistic label and Krippendorff's unitized alpha for argument types.

 Our holistic assessment achieved a Cohen’s kappa coefficient of 0.65 on the overall category formalistic/non-formalistic, indicating ``substantial agreement'' among annotators despite the complexity of the assessment \citep{Landis_Koch_1977}.
-This success yields two significant findings for future empirical research.
+This promising result yields two significant findings for future empirical research.
 First, research assistants can be effectively trained to achieve sufficient inter-coder agreement on complex holistic assessments of formalistic/non-formalistic reasoning.
-Second, we found a strong correlation between decisions with higher frequencies of non-formalistic arguments and holistic nonformalistic assessments, suggesting that while the dual approach provides valuable validation, the relationship between argument types and overall formalism remains strong.
+Second, we found a strong correlation between decisions with higher frequencies of non-formalistic arguments and holistic non-formalistic assessments; we use this finding to build original NLP architecture that predicts the holistic label based on the arguments.

-For argument type annotation, we calculated Krippendorff's unitized Alpha across two parts of the annotation process (in total 272 decisions), see Table~\ref{tab:parts_compare}.
-According to Krippendorff, sufficient agreement requires $\alpha \geq 0.800$, while data with agreement $0.800 > \alpha \geq 0.67$ can be used to draw tentative conclusions \citep{Krippendorff_2019}.
-Half of our categories meet the 0.67 threshold, while three categories (Linguistic Interpretation, Systematic Interpretation, and Practical Consequences) demonstrate significantly lower reliability.
+For argument type annotation, we calculated Krippendorff's unitized alpha across two parts of the annotation process (in total 272 decisions), see Table~\ref{tab:parts_compare}.
+According to Krippendorff, sufficient agreement requires $\alpha \geq 0.800$, while data with agreement $0.800 > \alpha \geq 0.667$ can be used to draw tentative conclusions \citep{Krippendorff_2019}.
+Half of our categories meet the 0.667 threshold, while three categories (Linguistic Interpretation, Systemic Interpretation, and Practical Consequences) demonstrate significantly lower reliability.

 This pattern reflects the inherent complexity of legal document annotation.
 Annotation of legal documents is generally considered challenging, and inter-annotator agreement is often lower \citep{braun_i_2023-1,vanDijck2024}.
+Existing literature identifies three main sources of annotator disagreement: annotators themselves, annotation guidelines, and the concepts of interest \citep{Ovádek_Schroeder_Zglinski_2024}.

+We believe the problem with the three categories (Linguistic Interpretation, Systemic Interpretation, and Practical Consequences) lies primarily with the concepts.
+Notably, most disagreements were reasonable, i.e., good reasons existed for either annotation, and clear mistakes or deviations from guidelines were rare.